C4Q/AC3.2-Tableviews_Part_3/README.md

 #### Other Optional Exercises
 1. Update the title of the `UINavigationController` of `MovieDetailViewController` to have the name of the `Movie` being viewed
 2. Same as the above, but for the `MovieCastDetailViewController`
 3. You may have noticed that some of the labels get hidden when viewing the project on an iPhone 5s.
-Swap the `summaryText` `UILabel` with a `UITextField` to allow for this portion of the text to be scrollable.
+Swap the `summaryText` `UILabel` with a `UITextView` to allow for this portion of the text to be scrollable.
+Then under “behavior” in attributes, uncheck both Editable and Selectable.